Clare Torry: Later work

-Torry performed as a session singer (on 1970s UK TV adverts) and as a live backing vocalist with Kevin Ayers, Olivia Newton-John, Shriekback, The Alan Parsons Project (for whom she also sang lead vocal on one track on 1979's Eve), Procol Harum mainman Gary Brooker, Matthew Fisher, Cerrone, Meat Loaf (a duet on the song "Nowhere Fast", and the hit "Modern Girl"), Johnny Mercer and Doctors of Madness.
+Torry contributed to Waters' 1986 soundtrack When the Wind Blows and to his 1987 album Radio K.A.O.S..
+She performed as a session singer on 1970s UK TV advertisements, and as a live backing vocalist with Kevin Ayers, Olivia Newton-John, Shriekback, The Alan Parsons Project (for whom she also sang lead vocal on one track on 1979's Eve), Procol Harum mainman Gary Brooker, Matthew Fisher, Cerrone, Meat Loaf (a duet on the song "Nowhere Fast", and the hit "Modern Girl"), Johnny Mercer, and Doctors of Madness.

-She performed Dolly Parton's "Love Is Like a Butterfly" as the theme music to the 1970s Wendy Craig/Geoffrey Palmer, Carla Laine sitcom Butterflies.
-The song was released as a single in 1981.
-Torry also released "Love for Living" in 1969, which was produced by Ronnie Scott and Robin Gibb.
-She sang the theme of the 1977 film 'OCE' in the same style as "The Great Gig in the Sky".
+Torry released "Love for Living" in 1969, which was produced by Ronnie Scott and Robin Gibb.
+She sang the theme of the 1977 film OCE in the same style as "The Great Gig in the Sky".
+She also performed Dolly Parton's "Love Is Like a Butterfly" as the theme music to the BBC Television sitcom Butterflies, which was released as a single in 1981.

+In the 1970s, she appeared on the French disco composer Cerrone's "Angelina", the Alan Parsons Project's "Don't Hold Back", and albums by Olivia Newton-John and Serge Gainsbourg.
+Her voice can be heard singing "Love to Love You Baby" (originally by Donna Summer) during the opening scene of the cult BBC Play for Today production of Abigail's Party in 1977.
 Torry sang backing vocals on the track "The War Song" from Culture Club's Waking Up with the House on Fire album in 1984, as well as on the track "Yellowstone Park" on the Tangerine Dream album Le Parc the following year.
-Her voice can also be heard singing "Love to Love You Baby" (originally by Donna Summer) during the opening scene of the cult BBC Play for Today production of Abigail's Party in 1977.

 Torry is also credited on the 1987 album En Dejlig Torsdag (A Lovely Thursday) by the Danish pop rock band TV-2, where she sings in a fashion similar to "The Great Gig in the Sky" at the end of the tracks "Stjernen I Mit Liv" ("The Star in my Life") and "I Baronessens Seng" ("In the Bed of the Baroness").